- Saving and investing are two different financial concepts.

-Saving and investing — they’re both critical to achieving your financial goals.
-They both require you to put money aside, but for very different purposes.
+Saving and investing are both critical to achieving your financial goals.
+They both require you to put money aside, although for different purposes.

 So, what exactly is the difference between saving and investing?
 We’ll walk you through it.